pooyamb/serde-querystring/README.md

 ## Known bugs

 - Doesn't have correct error reporting yet
+- Doesn't support unit types
+- Doesn't check if it visited all the input when visiting subkeys
+- Doesn't support sequence of key-values at root(More of a feature)
 - Not known(Please open issues)

 Tests only cover valid cases, so there can be some bugs here and there.
 If you face a bug [lease open an issue and let me know.